Supporters With Disabilities: Ticket Information

 Car Parking: Blue Badge Holders

 Drop-off can be arranged through council transport services.
-To arrange this, see the links below to Croydon and Bromley councils.
-Alternatively, click here for Croydon council and click here for Bromley council.
+To arrange this, please click here for Croydon council's website and click here for Bromley council's.

-Crystal Palace Football Club completed a comprehensive building programme at Selhurst Park stadium which improved our stadium accessibility, facilities for supporters with disabilities and substantially increased the number of wheelchair bays and easy access seating for all supporters.
+Crystal Palace Football Club completed a comprehensive building programme at Selhurst Park stadium which improved stadium accessibility, facilities for disabled supporters and substantially increased the number of wheelchair bays and easy access seating for all supporters.

 The measures provide better facilities for all spectators with accessibility needs and were devised in consultation with the club’s Disabled Supporters Association, the Premier League and Palace for Life Foundation.